barrence01/new-decky-filebrowser-plugin/README.md

-# Decky File Browser Plugin
+# New Decky File Browser Plugin

+* This is a fork of decky-filebrowser-plugin from https://github.com/heydemoura *

 Access your Steam Deck files remotely from any browser.